 Wouldn’t it just be easier to trust in His unfailing love?
 To remember that He is watching, that He is the One who:

-“will not allow your foot to slip or to be moved; He who keeps you will not slumber.
+“…will not allow your foot to slip or to be moved; He who keeps you will not slumber.
 Behold, He who keeps…will neither slumber nor sleep.”
 Psalm 121:3

-It is easier to go His way, to go to Him for guidance and follow in His footsteps.
+It is easier to go His way, to go to Him for guidance and to follow in His footsteps.

 Don’t be a horse!